pavelsaman/demo-rest-assured-checks/README.md

 # Demo RestAssured checks

-A few checks against [reqres.in](https://reqres.in/) user endpoints in RestAssured and Java.
+A few checks against [reqres.in](https://reqres.in/) endpoints in RestAssured and Java.